 Practical nursing programs typically take one year to complete and are commonly found in community colleges, technical schools, and hospitals.

-On average a practical nurse will make $41,540 per year.
+The average practical nurse salary is $42,490 per year.

 Registered Nurse (RN)

 must complete a state approved registered nursing program and pass a competency exam to become licensed.